VishnuArukat/tutors/Angular JS/readme.txt

 when using both AJS only loads the template not the templateUrl angular automatically add ng-scope class to the ng-view div

+$routeScope is a global var which can be accessed from anywhere and it can be used in the conditional resolve in the config function